-(This post is from a year and half back, but as new developments, planning changes and streetcars come on line in both cities, I thought I’d repost it.)
+(This post is from a few years back, but as new developments, planning changes and streetcars come online in both cities, I thought I’d repost it.)

 As I roamed the streets of Cincinnati’s historic downtown neighborhood Over-The-Rhine this week and read Michael Morgan’s excellent book on the brewery history of OTR, I noted the many similarities to the French Quarter, as well as some instructive differences.

-About the same physical size, both are adjacent to skyscraper-filled downtowns,have notable repositories of pre-Civil War historical buildings with richly designed churches and are replete with gentrification aches and pains.
+About the same physical size, both are adjacent to skyscraper-filled downtowns, they each have notable repositories of pre-Civil War historical buildings with richly designed churches and lots of gentrification aches and pains.

-In the mid 1800s, OTR had 45,000 (mostly German) residents which was twice the population as the French Quarter at its most crowded (in the 1920s), made up of mostly old family Creoles and Sicilians.
+In the mid-1800s, OTR had 45,000 (mostly German) residents, twice the population as the French Quarter at its most crowded (in the 1920s), when it was full of old family Creoles and Sicilians.
 That OTR number is staggering, as any pre-war photo of the FQ shows families crammed into small apartments with laundry stretched across the courtyards.
-Interestingly, the 2010 Census counted the OTR residents at around 7,000 which is still almost double the current French Quarter population (3, 888 in the 2010 Census).
+Interestingly, the 2010 Census counted the OTR residents at around 7,000 which is still about twice that of the current French Quarter population (3, 888 in the 2010 Census).

 Both are home to their city’s remaining public markets, although Cincinnati’s Findlay Market is already well on its way to a renaissance of local food and friendly festival-type space.
-Popular restaurants, wine and wheat grass bars are filling the retail spots nearby, and indoors you can shop the redesigned space alongside locals for meat, produce and baked goods.
-A real farmers market operates in the open shed a few days each week, and attracts some of the premier direct marketing farms to town.
+Popular restaurants, wine, and wheatgrass bars are filling the retail spots nearby in Cinci, and indoors you can shop the redesigned space alongside locals for meat, produce, and baked goods.
+A real farmers market operates in the open shed a few days each week and attracts some of the premier direct marketing farms to town.

 Of course, the French Market has retail galore, with Cafe Du Monde still operating there near to newer tenants like the local artists’ cooperative Dutch Alley.
-Local food or farm goods are not readily available yet, but a revived partnership with local market organization Market Umbrella meant the return of their trial 2002-2005 Wednesday farmers market.
-The French Market’s daily flea market at its Barracks end has largely defined the unfavorable public perception of the French Market for the last 30 years.
+Local food or farm goods are not available and the French Market’s daily flea market at its Barracks end has largely defined the unfavorable public perception of the French Market for the last 30 years.

 Some other thoughts:

 Parking is always difficult in the French Quarter and many New Orleanians never venture there because of complicated parking rules and traffic snarls.
 Pedestrians and bicyclists are regular users of the Quarter and must be encouraged even more to reduce pollution and issues of noise and damage from too many buses and large trucks.
 The small streets make walking deeply enjoyable.
-Permanent bike parking is being added by the city in spots that are regularly used as illegal parking spaces; this increase the places to park a bike safely and reduces the traffic issue when parked cars block lines of sight or crosswalks.
-Update: The City of New Orleans announced doubling the hourly fee (probably not a big deal) and increasing metered times to 10 pm ( likely a very big deal) 6 days per week.
-This is likely to have a bad effect on evening traffic and since it has been done without any study (heat maps of lots and meters anyone? evaluation of filming and special event permitting first?), letters to the editor tell of how it has soured more people on coming to the Quarter for dinner and many more Quarter workers will have higher chances to become crime victims if they are forced to park outside of the Quarter.
+Permanent bike parking is being added by the city in spots that are regularly used as illegal parking spaces; this increases the places to park a bike safely and reduces the traffic issue when parked cars block lines of sight or crosswalks.

-OTR still has a long way before full gentrification and as such, has not rid itself of all of its diversity, both good and bad.
-The French Quarter, however, squeezed the last African-American families and working-class neighbors from its edges by the late 1990s and diversity remains only in the work areas, when every 8-10 hours the shift changes bring another set of workers, their rides and their buddies to hang on the streets for the next round.
+OTR still has not rid itself of all of its diversity.
+The French Quarter, however, squeezed the last African-American families and working-class neighbors from its edges by the late 1990s and diversity remain only in the work areas when every 8-10 hours the shift changes bring another set of workers, their rides and their buddies to hang on the streets for the next round.

 Scuttlebutt picked up here and there tells me that I could easily find detractors of 3CDC and its leadership, but partly because of its intensive work in safeguarding and revitalizing downtown living and working, there is at least agreement among most Cincinnatians as to the importance of the OTR to the city’s future.
 The divide seemed wide between development advocates and those that work on behalf of the homeless and the low-income residential community, but the agreements must be hammered out as clearly development will not be stopped and the at-risk population remains (for now).
 For the French Quarter, I’d rather have this sort of entity than the hodgepodge of private developers bullying a city government without the skills to design or lead these integrated projects.